timlangeman/atlantic_inquiry/README.md

 I'm a web developer writing an article about internet pioneer [Ted Nelson](https://en.wikipedia.org/wiki/Ted_Nelson).

-I'm wondering whether I **can use javascript as part of my article submission**.
+I'm wondering whether I **can use javascript as part of my article submission?**

 For my article, I wrote a custom jQuery plugin in an attempt to demonstrate how hypertext would be different had Ted Nelson succeeded instead of [Tim Berners-Lee](https://www.w3.org/People/Berners-Lee/).

 Why contact you?
 -----------------
-I'm contacting you because I saw that *The Atlantic* developed a n-level [footnoting system for the David Foster Wallace article](https://github.com/theatlantic/host) that ran in *The Atlantic*.
+I'm contacting you because I saw that *The Atlantic* developed a n-level [footnoting system for the David Foster Wallace article](https://github.com/theatlantic/host).
 My project is similar, but it is centered around Ted Nelson's hypertext vision.

 ###My Javascript Library